Tips for optimizing decision strategies

 To process the strategy only when required, use the Switch and Group By components.
 The Group By component counts the customer records that pass through the Filter component.
 If at least one customer record passes through the Filter component, the strategy is processed; otherwise, the strategy is not processed.

-For more information, see Strategy rule: Completing the Strategy tab.
+For more information, see Strategy rule form - Completing the Strategy tab.

 Cache time-consuming expressions

 You can cache the global parts of an expression that are not required for each decision.
 For example, the following Set Property component takes 525.76 milliseconds to compute, which is 12 percent of the total strategy processing time.
 To a strategy designer, this amount of time might indicate that this element requires optimization.

 This Set Valid Set Property component sets properties as stated by the following expression:

 .D_Date_Start <= DateTime.D_Today && .D_Date_End >= DateTime.D_Today && .D_Time_Start <= DateTime.D_TimeOfDay && .D_Time_End >= DateTime.D_TimeOfDay

 Based on the preceding expression, the DateTime.D_Today and DateTime.D_TimeOfDay properties are retrieved from the clipboard page for each decision.
 This time-consuming process can be optimized by caching the two properties through an additional Set Property component.

 The new DataCache Set Property component sets temporary D_Today and D_TimeOfDay properties.
 This component reduces the processing time of the Set Valid component from 12 percent of the total strategy processing time to 1 percent by using the following expression:

 .D_Date_Start <= DataCache.D_Today && .D_Date_End >= DataCache.D_Today && .D_Time_Start <= DataCache.D_TimeOfDay && .D_Time_End >= DataCache.D_TimeOfDay